leopardslab/gocloud/README.md

 $ go get cloud.google.com/go/compute/metadata
 ```

-5. Download your AWS, Google and DigitalOcean access credentials and store them in a file in your <b>HOME</b> directory.
+5. Download your AWS, Google, DigitalOcean and Ali-cloud access credentials and store them in a file in your <b>HOME</b> directory.

    #### AWS:
    Save your AWS credentials in a file named *amazoncloudconfig.json*.